 One of the best things about this roll on liner kit is the material.
 Plastikote still puts focus to save the environment and produces their truck bedliners from recycled rubber granules.

 The surface helps with skid-resistance and doesn’t fade over time.
 When applied, it’s tough enough to use in places of extreme heat or cold as the temperature resistance of this product is commendable.

 You have a choice on how to administer the product.
 You can brush it on, spray it in or roll it on.
 The amount of paint in the kit is enough for coating two or three layers and maybe be left with some afterward.

 - The water-based truck bed liner is easy to apply, clean, and remove if you do make a mess.

 - It also dries fairly quickly compared to the average product.

 - It’s durable and tough, designed to be weather-resistant and non-skid.

-- Give your truck full protection with this chemical-resistant and textured bedliner.
+- Give your truck full protection with this chemical-resistant bedliner.